Key Points

 These are scars or scar tissue in the uterus.
 They’re also called Asherman syndrome.
 The scars can damage the lining of the uterus called the endometrium.
 They’re acquired conditions that can be caused by an infections or conditions like endometriosis.
 This is when tissue from the uterus grows somewhere outside the uterus.
 They can also be caused by surgery on the uterus or cervix, like a procedure called dilation and curettage (also called D&C).
 A D&C is when tissue is removed from the uterus in certain situations like after a miscarriage.

 Signs and symptoms of uterine scars include light, infrequent, or no periods; but some women have no signs or symptoms.
-The scars can cause trouble getting pregnant, premature birth and repeat miscarriage.
+The scars can cause trouble getting pregnant, preterm birth and repeat miscarriage.
 Your provider may use a procedure called hysteroscopy to find and remove scar tissue in the uterus.

 How do you know if you have a uterine condition?